jonswatson/test-repository/README.md

 # test-repository
-Just a place to put test things
+Just a place to put test things, such as coursera assignments